on1san/Custom-Player-Sprite-Switcher/README.md

 1. Extract `hide.lua` from the `.zip` archive.
 2. Edit the file to hide specific sprites.
 3. Overwrite `hide.lua` in the `.zip` archive.

+* To make the changes visible: close the game, remove the mod and install it again.

 ### Adding Sprites

 To add sprites, add them to the `/assets` folder.

-To make the changes visible: close the game, remove the mod and install it again.
+* To make the changes visible: close the game, remove the mod and install it again.

 ## Credits